 This guide provides step-by-step instructions on setting up Bitrise as a SAML application on Azure Active Directory (AD).

-- a Bitrise organization owner who is logged into his or her Bitrise organization (with Org Elite subscription)
+- A Bitrise Organization owner who is logged into their Bitrise Organization (with Org Elite subscription).

 Adding Bitrise to Azure AD ⚓

 Bitrise is not an integrated application in the Microsoft Azure portal so to set up SAML SSO with Azure, you’ll have to first add Bitrise as a non-gallery app to the portal.

 - Log into your Azure AD account as an admin.

 - Click the Azure Active Directory on the left menu.

 Click New Application to add Bitrise as a new app to your account.

 Click the Non-gallery application tile to add Bitrise manually to Azure AD.

 Type Bitrise in the Name field under Add your own application.

 - Click the blue Add button at the bottom of the page.